 Traffic Jam Galleries

-Rebecca had been painting full time for nearly ten years and represented by galleries in four States in Australia, Singapore, and Hong Kong, when she decided to open her own art gallery.
-The crux was it needed to be modelled in contrast to the gallery format her works were then being viewed in.
+At its inception, Rebecca had been painting full time for nearly ten years and represented by galleries in four Australian States, Singapore, and Hong Kong, when she decided to open her own art gallery.
+The crux was traffic jam galleries needed to be modelled in contrast to the gallery format her works were currently being viewed in.
 It was important to Rebecca that an artist’s exposure was all year round and not just for the period when an exhibition was in play.

-Rebecca purchased the property at 41 Military Rd, Neutral Bay Sydney and traffic jam galleries was opened over twelve years ago by the then Governor Marie Bashir, with an estimated crowd of over three hundred people including artists, friends, collectors and well-wishers.
+Rebecca purchased the property at 41 Military Rd, Neutral Bay Sydney and traffic jam galleries was opened over twelve years ago by the then Governor Marie Bashir, with over three hundred people in attendance including artists, friends, collectors, and well-wishers.

-The ground floor of the building is divided into two separate areas that can be connected to form one singular open space when required.
-One area is dedicated to rotating monthly solo and mixed exhibitions, the other provides all year-round exposure for the forty plus artists represented.
-This exposure spreads into a racking system that can accommodate up to a hundred plus works.
+The gallery floor of the building is divided into two separate areas that can be connected to form one singular open space when required.
+One area is dedicated to rotating monthly solo, mixed, and thematic exhibitions the other provides all year-round exposure for the forty plus artists represented.
+A racking system accommodates up to a hundred plus works.
 There are 17 main road and laneway facing windows measuring 3.2 metres by 1.8 metres featuring weekly rotated two and three dimensional works.

 Level one of 41 Military Road provides additional studio area for Rebecca and an extension of the gallery in the form of an oversized, commercial style kitchen where themed artist dinners are held.

-Transparency is paramount for Rebecca, all prices are published, and specifically commissioned works do not attract a premium.
+Commercial transparency is paramount for Rebecca, all prices are published, and specifically commissioned works do not attract a premium.
 Rebecca has fostered a wonderful, supportive team, that are independent and passionate about the art and the artists they represent.
 Some team members have been with the gallery since its inception.
-For Rebecca, facilitating a collaborative atmosphere is an underlying hallmark of the gallery, understanding the clients’ needs, listening and discovering together creates a shared journey for the client, the artist and the gallery.
+For Rebecca, facilitating a collaborative atmosphere is an underlying hallmark of the gallery.
+Understanding the clients’ needs, listening and discovering together creates a shared journey for the client, the artist and the gallery.

-The gallery’s dynamic program hosts up to ten curated exhibitions a year, together with an aligned art space dedicated to mixed, thematic, and pop-up exhibitions showcasing the diversity of styles, genres, and mediums.
+The gallery’s dynamic program hosts up to eight curated exhibitions a year, together with an aligned art space dedicated to mixed, thematic, and pop-up exhibitions, This showcases the diversity of styles, genres, and mediums.

-The physical structure of the space is relaxed, simple and non-invasive devoid of pretence and artifice.
+The physical structure of the space is relaxed, simple and non-intimidating devoid of pretence and artifice.
 Alongside the exhibition area is a large racking system that encourages engagement and interaction.

-Dependent on the exhibition at the time and the mix of works, the gallery can be many of the following – interactive, playful, serious, fun, eclectic, adventurous, inspiring, thought provoking, profound, light-hearted but our intent is that the experience delivered is informative and enjoyable.
+Dependent on the exhibition at the time, the gallery can be many of the following – interactive, playful, serious, fun, eclectic, adventurous, inspiring, thought provoking, profound, light-hearted.
+The intention is that the experience delivered is informative and enjoyable.